Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Concluding Remarks

 We also propose a copula‑based sensitivity analysis framework to examine the dependence structure of counterfactual post‑treatment confounders in CRTs.
 This copula formulation enables a principled sensitivity analysis: by indexing unidentifiable cross-world dependence with a sensitivity parameter $\rho$, investigators can assess how posterior inferences vary over scientifically plausible ranges and thereby gauge the robustness of their conclusions.
-When forming the conditional $\mathbf D_i(1-a)\mid \mathbf D_i(a),N_i,\mathbf X_i$, we use the CA–EDP to supply the unit-level marginals for $D(1-a)$ and replace the CA–EDP’s implied within-world intra-cluster correlation matrix with an equicorrelated Gaussian-copula block parameterized by $\gamma_{1-a}$.
-A fully joint Bayesian model could, in principle, propagate a richer (e.g., covariate- or distance-dependent) covariance structure within each world, though cross-world dependence remains unidentified and would still require sensitivity parameters, like our approach.
-The potential merit of this extension will be investigated in future research.
+In principle, plausible values of $\rho$ could also be benchmarked by calibrating the sensitivity parameter to observed-data patterns, following the general strategy for sensitivity-parameter calibration discussed by \citet{Daniels_Linero_Roy_2023}.
+Adapting such a calibration strategy to the present multilevel mediation setting is left for future research.